PrisonTeam/Prison/knownissues_v3.2.x.md

 # Features recently added:

+* **DONE: Mine Placeholders**
+Added a number of placeholders for mines.

+* **DONE: Player Placeholder - prison_rankup_rank_tag**
+When adding the new placeholder code, the prison_rankup_rank was set to return the rank name and not tag.
+So added a prison_rankup_rank_tag so there would be access to both to give the most flexibility.

 * **DONE: New Feature: List all registered plugins** To better support server owners when they have issues with Prison, it would be very helpful if **/prison version** would list all registered plugins in